 Do I love Apple?

 Let me be clear.
-This will not be a rah-rah iPhone review.
+This is not be a rah-rah iPhone review.
 To prove this, I own a:

 - Windows 10 desktop